EXPLAINER: What is known about the China Eastern plane crash

 The plane was carrying 123 passengers and nine crew members from the city of Kunming in China’s southwest to Guangzhou, an export hub in the southeast.

-No survivors had been found as rescuers searched the rugged, charred mountainside near the city of Wuzhou in the Guangxi region.
+No survivors have been found as rescuers search the rugged, charred mountainside in the semitropical Guangxi region.

-Relatives gathering at Baiyun Airport in Guangzhou were met by employees who wore full protective gear to guard against the coronavirus.
+No foreigners are believed to have been on board.
+Two Chinese companies said their employees were on the flight, including the CFO of Guangzhou-based Dinglong Culture Co. whose interests range from mining to TV and movie production.

+Family members gathered in closed-off waiting areas at the airports in both Guangzhou and Kunming.
 Chinese news reports said five hotels with 700 rooms had been requisitioned closer to the crash site for family members.

 IS THIS THE SAME BOEING MODEL INVOLVED IN EARLIER CRASHES THAT RESULTED IN ITS GROUNDING?

-No. The plane that crashed was a Boeing 737-800, not the Boeing 737 Max, a newer model that was temporarily grounded worldwide following two deadly crashes in 2018 and 2019.
+No. The plane that crashed was a Boeing 737-800, not the Boeing 737 Max, a newer model that was temporarily grounded worldwide following two deadly crashes in Indonesia in 2018 and Ethiopia in 2019.

-Boeing 737-800s have been flying since 1998 and are widely used.
-Boeing Co. has sold more than 5,100.
-They have been involved in 22 accidents that damaged the planes beyond repair and killed 612 people, according to the Aviation Safety Network of the Flight Safety Foundation in the United States.
+The widely used Boeing 737-800 has been flying since 1998 and has an excellent safety record, said Hassan Shahidi, president of the Flight Safety Foundation.
+They have been involved in 22 accidents that damaged the planes beyond repair and killed 612 people.

 China Eastern grounded all of its 737-800s after the crash, China’s Transport Ministry said.

-The Boeing 737 Max was grounded by regulators following the crashes in Indonesia and Ethiopia.
+The Boeing 737 Max, which entered service in 2017, was grounded by regulators following the two crashes.
 They were blamed on a computer system that pushed the nose downward in flight and couldn’t be overridden by pilots.

 Airlines were allowed to resume using the 737 Max after Boeing redesigned the system in a process overseen by regulators from the United States, Europe, China and the Middle East.